 An icon of global popular culture…

 That is where I come in.
 My name is Daniel DiManna, but you may (or may not) have seen me lurking around the web as Danzilla93.
-My claims to “fame” within the kaiju fan community include guest-hosting appearances on several podcasts, voice acting in one of the ambitious Godzilla Unmade audio dramas, and having written several articles for the amazing G-FAN and Prehistoric magazines and for the website Scified, on which I also use to serve as an editor.
-(There’s also the matter of my nearly 700 figure-strong kaiju toy collection, but… yeah.
-I may have a problem.)
-All that said, I wouldn’t classify myself as some kind of “elite” member within the fan community, and I’m certainly no celebrity.
+My claims to “fame” within the kaiju fan community include guest-hosting appearances on multiple podcasts, voice acting in one of the ambitious Godzilla Unmade audio dramas, and having written several articles/original fiction for G-FAN, Kaiju Ramen, and Prehistoric magazines and for the website Scified, on which I also use to serve as an editor.
+(There’s also the matter of my over 700 figure-strong kaiju toy collection, but… yeah.
+I may have a problem…) All that said, I wouldn’t classify myself as some kind of “elite” member within the fan community, and I’m certainly no celebrity.
 I’m merely a young man with a sense of wonder who loves Godzilla more than practically anything.
 The opportunities afforded to me within the fan base have truly been a blessing, and the chance to create articles and editorials in particular has given me an outlet to combine two of my greatest passions: Godzilla, and writing.

 I have been a passionate reader ever since I mastered potty training, and my love for books and reading is right up there with my love for film.
 Despite focusing on art in college (for a group of professors who considered my gaining inspiration from movies as some kind of immoral joke), my true passion has always been storytelling, and that tied directly into my artistic endeavors.
 Whether I received inspiration from a book I had just read, or from a film created by one of my heroes (like Eiji Tsuburaya, Ray Harryhausen, and Hayao Miyazaki, to name a few), it was always a desire to tell a story, or pay tribute, that fired my creative engine.